dokester/BayesicFitting/docs/EclipsingStars.md

 On the face of it, the light curve is simple: add the light when both stars are seen, otherwise subtract the occluded parts.
-And indeed such systems exists.
+And indeed such systems exist.
 When the stars are really close to each other, of the order of a few stellar radii, other effects start to emerge.
 The stars heat each other, making a hot hemisphere where the stars face each other.
 Depending on the time, the hot spots are seen in phases.
 Think of